mlhubber/mlmodels/README.rst

 display
 -------

-A list of commands which will use a graphic display to present some visual results.
-It help mlhub to check if there is a display available.
+A list of commands which implemented by the model package that require a graphic display to present visual results.
+MLHub will check if there is a display available and if not the user is informed and given the option to exit or continue.

 Examples::